zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

    Zephyr supports mainly Bluetooth Low Energy (BLE), the low-power version of the Bluetooth specification.
 Zephyr also has limited support for portions of the BR/EDR Host.
-Throughout this architecture document we use BLE interchangably for Bluetooth except when noted.
+Throughout this architecture document we use BLE interchangeably for Bluetooth except when noted.

 .. _bluetooth-layers: